 Keeping QuickBooks data up to date

-Ok, this is great!
-You’ve developed a script that pulls data from QuickBooks and loads it into Redshift, but what happens tomorrow when you have new transactions, invoices, payments and whatever else?
+It's great that you've developed a script that pulls data from QuickBooks and loads it into a data warehouse, but what happens when you have new transactions, invoices, and payments?

-The key is to build your script in such a way that it can also identify incremental updates to your data.
-Some API’s include fields like ‘time’ that allow you to quickly identify records that are new since your last update (or since the newest record you’ve copied).
-You can set your script up as a cron job or continuous loop to keep pulling down new data as it appears.
+The key is to build your script in such a way that it can identify incremental updates to your data.
+Use fields like CreateTime and LastUpdatedTime to identify records that are new since your last update, or since the most recent record you copied.
+Once you've taken new data into account, you can set up your script as a cron job or continuous loop to keep pulling down new data as it appears.

 Other data warehouse options